kyungjae-lee/engineers-notebook/operating-systems/virtual-machines.md

 ## History of Virtualization

-* Tradisionally, applications have run directly on an OS on a computer that was running only that single operating system.
+* Traditionally, applications have run directly on an OS on a computer that was running only that single operating system.
 * What if your application needs to be able to run on a different or multiple operating systems?
   * Think about testing software for different platforms.
 Think about patching legacy software.
   * You can either buy the individual platforms as machines running the desired OSs.